-Additionally, the group has implemented small-scale soluble protein production in the cell-free wheat germ system for multiplex immunological assay, in vivo imaging of malaria parasites, CRISPR-Cas9 technology for functional assays with malaria parasites, humanized mouse models and organs-on-a-chip technology to advanced on their studies of cryptic asymptomatic infections and development of a culture system for P. vivax.
+Additionally, the group has implemented small-scale soluble protein production in the cell-free wheat germ system for multiplex immunological assay, in vivo imaging of malaria parasites, CRISPR-Cas9 technology for functional assays with malaria parasites, humanized mouse models and organs-on-a-chip technology to advance on their studies of cryptic asymptomatic infections and development of a culture system for P. vivax.
 These research areas and technologies are therefore amenable for collaborations with groups working on extracellular vesicles, vaccines and hematological disorders at IGTP.

 The research of the group is fully compatible with the possibility of creating a future horizontal Institutional project to develop vaccines against HIV, TB and malaria, together known as the "big three" and responsible for a staggering 5.6 million deaths annually.